my1396/Econ-Study/_posts/2024-02-18-Norsk-Struktur.md

 *like … som …* → as … as …

+Det er ikke like sunt å spise prosessert mat som fersk mat.
+→ It is not as healthy to eat processed food as fresh food.

 like høy som broren sin → as tall as …

 like vakkert som en profesjonell → as beautiful as a professional